 Here again, for autonomous political movements and organizations to become a factor amongst the rank and file and activist layer, there needs to be an activist left working outside and inside the union.
 In past historical periods a lively internal political life was tied to the strength of radical political parties and organizations, rooted in the larger working-class.

 The overall project of merging the CAW and CEP is a positive one.
 Its plan to allow individual membership and open up to social movements outside of the union brings important potentials for moving forward.
 But most of the new union's more ambitious agenda items stand in contradiction to their current practices, the broader structural and political limitations of the era and the component unions’ inability and unwillingness to do what is necessary to challenge the latter.
 The current set of collective agreements being ratified with the Detroit Three automakers is a case in point.

 Changing this requires an active and growing socialist and anti-capitalist left in Canada and North America.
 But this left today is tiny, localized and isolated from the larger trade union movement.
 Building such a movement would go a long way toward creating the conditions to allow unions to transform their organizations, relations with the rest of the working-class and a larger politics. •

-Herman Rosenfeld is a retired CAW Staffperson, former GM worker, taught Labour Studes at McMaster and Political Science at York University.
+Herman Rosenfeld is a retired CAW staffperson, former GM worker, taught Labour Studies at McMaster and Political Science at York University.